-She is an experienced educator and mental health therapist, with more than 20 years of clinical experience in mental health.
+She is an experienced educator, researcher and mental health therapist, with more than 20 years of clinical experience in mental health.
 She has worked in a variety of mental health settings in the UK, West Africa and Brazil.
 Her specialisms include Motivational Interviewing, Systemic Family Therapy, Mindfulness-based Stress Reduction (MBSR), Schema Therapy and Cognitive Behavioural Therapy.

 Ingrid worked as a Senior Lecturer in Occupational Therapy at London South Bank University, School of Health and Social Care.
 Prior to this, she worked at Brunel University as a Lecturer in Occupational Therapy, within the Department of Clinical Sciences, Division of Occupational Therapy and Community Nursing.
 She has experience in coordinating course programmes, module leadership, PhD and MSc supervision.

 Ingrid publishes in national and international journals, presents at national and international conferences, and has been successful in obtaining grants.
 She is a reviewer for the International Journal of Mental Health and Addiction, Mental Health Review Journal, Nursing Standards, Journal of Occupational Science and Scandinavian Journal of Psychology. she is a member of the HSCE Applied Health and Social Care Research Center, Health Education Research and Evaluation (HERE) and the Mental Health Research Groups